vmware-labs/distribution-tooling-for-helm/README.md

  🎉  Helm chart wrapped into "/Users/martinpe/workspace/distribution-tooling-for-helm/mariadb-13.0.0.wrap.tgz"
 ```

-If your chart and docker images include artifacts such as signatures or metadata, you can also include them in the wrap using the `--fetch-artifacts` flag:
+If your chart and docker images include artifacts such as signatures or metadata, you can also include them in the wrap using the `--fetch-artifacts` flag.

+Currently, `dt` supports moving artifacts that follow certain conventions.
+That is:

+- Cosign keys that are associated to the digest with a .sig suffix
+- Metadata entries stored in a `sha256-digest.metadata` OCI entry

+For example:

 ```console
 $ helm dt wrap --fetch-artifacts oci://docker.io/bitnamicharts/kibana